Ya0h4cker/MyCTFstudy/web security/java/CommonCollections1.md

 As we mentioned, `AnnotationInvocationHandler` class is a kind of `handler` class for Java dynamic proxy.
 So an arbitraty method of proxied class is called means that the `handler.invoke()` method is called.
 Coincidentally, in method `AnnotationInvocationHandler.invoke()`, the method `AnnotationInvocationHandler.memberValues.get()` is called.

 Therefore, we can use a `Proxy` class with the constructed `AnnotationInvocationHandler` class to proxy a `Map` object.
 Then the proxied `Map` object is as `AnnotationInvocationHandler.memberValues` of another new `AnnotationInvocationHandler` object.
-When the method `AnnotationInvocationHandler.readObject()` of the new `AnnotationInvocationHandler` object is called, method `AnnotationInvocationHandler.memberValues.entrySet()` is called, which means a method of the proxied `Map` object is called.
+When the method `readObject()` of the new `AnnotationInvocationHandler` object is called, method `AnnotationInvocationHandler.memberValues.entrySet()` is called, which means a method of the proxied `Map` object is called.

 ## Note